mazamin7/rhythm_wheel/README.md

 In this project we have developed a rhythm wheel, that is a drum machine that has a simpler way to represent the rhythm.
 In fact in standard notation, rhythm is indicated on a musical bar line.
 This thing most of the time can be hard to visualize and represent; in order to solve this problem we thought of a better way to do the same thing. <br />

-We had a simple idea: just as a clock can trace the linear passage of time, the flow of rhythm can be traced in a circle; in this way the rhythm is easier to visualize and it’s easier to represent its repetition through time. <br />
+We had a simple idea: just as a clock can trace the linear passage of time, the flow of rhythm can be traced in a circle; in this way the rhythm is easier to visualize and it’s easier to represent its repetition through time.<br />

+Our main goal is to make the experience of describing a rhythm as effortless as possible!
+The user just needs to use the mouse and his creativity.<br />
+That’s why we have chosen to restyle the rhythm wheel.
+We don’t have dots, but steps, making the web app easier to use with a mouse.<br />

 <p align="right">(<a href="#top">back to top</a>)</p>